THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 This can be difficult if you are caught up in sponsored posts, freelance work or other work that requires trading your time for money.

 This is often when bloggers start looking at passive income or products so they can scale and have all the elements of success listed above.

 Imagine if instead of thinking about this at this stage, you had worked on it from the beginning…

 5. Why you need to work through these stages concurrently

 The problem with thinking about these stages as being sequential is that:

-- This leads to a lot more work
+- It leads to a lot more work

 - It leads to higher rates of burnout

 - You are likely to have periods at both the ends of the first and second stages where you really question if the effort has been worth it and consider quitting.